jasondborneman/cosoradio/README.md

 # CoSoRadio
-TL;DR: Eventualyl this will scrape [counter.social](https://counter.social) firehose for posts using the `#CoSoMusic` hashtag.
-For each one, ff they have a YouTube link as well, get the Title from the YouTube video and then add the song to a public Spotify playlist and share it out on CoSo.
+Scrapes [counter.social](https://counter.social) firehose for posts using the `#CoSoMusic` hashtag.
+For each one, ff they have a YouTube link as well, get the Title (and tags, if any) from the YouTube video and then add the song to a public Spotify playlist and share it out on CoSo.

 ## TechStack
 Language: Golang

-APIs: Spotify, YouTube [Future: counter.social]
+APIs: Spotify, YouTube, counter.social

 Runs: Locally (for now).
-Due to Spotify's authentication scheme, you're forced through a web login.
+Due to OAuth authentication scheme, you're forced through a web login.
 There's no way to do a "headless" API integration with spotify that I've found yet.
-More research needed into that for both Spotify and Google APIs.
+More research needed into that for both Spotify, Google & CoSo APIs.

 ## Build and Run
 ```